BeeEvolved/fezzik/README.md

 Overall, the rounded design of the hashdisk and its housing offers a compelling combination of efficiency, durability, and versatility, making it an ideal choice for a wide range of mining applications.
-## Support this project?

-It's always appreciated to receive support for purchasing PCB boards and prototype parts.
-If you'd like to contribute to this project and help accelerate the effort, you can do so via Bitcoin: 1P6gz8bggna5s93th9CxNommxcNivN2bPp or  GitHub Sponsorship